marionettejs/marionette.inspector/README.md

 > Note this should go at the very top before your Application or View classes are defined.

+#### Frequently Asked Questions
+If you have any additional questions, check out our [FAQ](https://github.com/marionettejs/marionette.inspector/blob/master/docs/faq.md).

 ---

 ### Play with it locally